-Yes, you can make umeboshi at home with fresh ume when they are in season.
+Yes, you can make it at home with fresh ume when they are in season.
 Here’s a detailed post on how to make homemade umeboshi.

 Recipes Using Umeboshi

-There are so many ways to enjoy umeboshi than you think!
-In addition to rice dishes, you can flavor your noodles or salad dishes with umeboshi.
+In addition to rice dishes and garnishes, you can flavor your noodles or salad dishes with umeboshi.
 It adds an unexpected bright tang to the dish.

 Like pickled lemon, feel free to experiment beyond Japanese recipes.
 Think salad dressings, mayonnaise, risotto, smoked meat/ fish, or marinades.
 The potential is limitless.

-My grandma and mom would tell us to eat umeboshi every day because they are good for us!
+My grandma and mom would tell us to eat umeboshi daily because it is good for us!

 Improves your digestion

-The citric acid in ume stimulates the body to produce digestive enzymes and juices and reduces acid reflux.
+The citric acid in ume stimulates the body to produce digestive enzymes and juices, reducing acid reflux.
 It’s also high in fiber, potassium, and manganese, helping alleviate digestive problems such as bloating, nausea, and constipation.